 Global Inflammation Think Tank

-"Inflammation: Shared Pathways in Diverse Diseases" is a unique multidisciplinary event scheduled to take place on Tuesday, May 4, 2021, and Wednesday, May 5, 2021, that will unite inflammation specialists from leading global institutions.
+"Inflammation: Shared Pathways in Diverse Diseases" is a unique multidisciplinary event scheduled to take place on September 24-25, 2021, that will unite inflammation specialists from leading global institutions.

-This global inflammation meeting is organized by the Cura Foundation and the Vatican's Pontifical Council for Culture, and with the educational support of the Worldwide Network for Innovation in Clinical Education and Research (WNICER).
-It will focus on Building Bridges Between Disciplines to Advance Knowledge and Public Health.
+This global inflammation meeting is organized by the Cura Foundation with the educational support of the Worldwide Network for Innovation in Clinical Education and Research (WNICER).
+It will focus on Building Bridges Among Disciplines to Advance Knowledge and Public Health.
 The goals of this gathering are to better understand inflammation in diverse diseases, provide a structured assessment for its evaluation and improve therapeutic approaches to modulate inflammatory pathways and processes.

 This think tank will include luminaries from different fields with the aim to transcend usual boundaries between specialties, to hasten scientific advances, and accelerate translation to improved health as Inflammation provide a common set of pathways that generate diseases in multiple fields and are being harnessed for novel treatments.